GiancarloMCorrea/SimulationSamplingObservers/README.md

 Feel free to modify any part of this repository to apply it to specific case studies.

 The most important file is `1_parameters.R`, which contains the parameters for this simulation framework.
-It is divided in four sections:

 Simulation parameters
 ---------------------